Older Timber Floors

 Be careful not to flood paint on at the skirting boards.
 Paint will penetrate down the gaps between floorboards.
 This can prove difficult or impossible to remove.
 No matter how careful you are, accidents do happen.
 So why risk it?
 Use plastic drop sheets to cover your floors during painting.
 Have a look at this Ashgrove floor sanding case study and you will see what we mean about paint spills on old floors.

 A Recent Floor Restoration Job

-We recently completed some sanding, polishing and restoration work on some timber floors for a client.
+We recently completed some timber floor sanding and polishing services for a client.
 It was for a customer in Bilsen Rd Wavell Heights.
 This was an older home typical for the area, which proved less than a straightforward project.
-At the quote stage, the owner said he would remove two walls before the work commenced.